 Finally, the chemicals used to grow medicinal weed have ruined the plant.
 Trying to make as much money as possible off their allotment of 12 plants, growers buy an incredible array of chemicals from a mobbed up company, then trust the process of “flushing” these things out of the buds, which never quite works.
 The product burns the lungs, probably from phosphorus, no doubt does harm in many other unknown ways, and the sweet taste is gone, if any of the stoners notice.
 Weed is not a lifestyle, and getting stoned not a goal in life, and people usually smoke way too much.
 Our new weed is more potent, so that smoking too much can now hardly be avoided, and the tolerance goes up, so that whole joints of absurdamundo are smoked by these idiots, who then spend their time on the liberal art of ridiculous cartoons.
 Still, there is no law against being a moron.
 Nor is there a law against advising that we quickly find something important and worthwhile to do with our limited time on this earth, focusing on the truly important things.

-The purpose of government indeed to regulate commerce, against the sale of snake oil, for example.
+The purpose of government indeed includes the regulation of commerce, against the sale of snake oil, for example.
 Businesses must be regulated to keep them focused on making money off producing true value, when it is so easy to make even more money by doing harm or abusing the common wealth.
 That is why the deregulation platform of the Republicans is such a disaster, and evidences such ignorance, if it begins from a genuine insight about absurd regulations.
-Government must prevent money interests from producing harmful weed, and the suggestion would be, rather than take “campaign contributions” to design a law that facilitates six big companies, or the mobsters from Oakland county, we allow first the sale of organic weed, and subject any additions to rigorous scrutiny.
+Government must prevent money interests from producing harmful weed, and the suggestion would be that, rather than take “campaign contributions” to design a law that facilitates six big companies, or the mobsters from Oakland county, we allow first the sale of organic weed, and subject any additions to rigorous scrutiny.
 We might watch out for the interests of the small farmer, and take note of what happened to tobacco when government gave an allotted amount which then created an interest in using chemicals which are carcinogenic and no can seem to get around to testing, due in part to the wisdom and certainty of the new common opinion that no smoking is our one ethical certainty while all other truths are relative.

 The marijuana issue is a good example of what can happen when government does not do what it is supposed to do, but allows itself to be subjected to everyone else’s interests.
 Government is not supposed to legislate private morals, but is supposed to regulate commerce for the common good.
 It is certainly not empowered by the constitution to call commerce what is not commerce in order to promote a government-cultivated ideology based not on science but upon a government-required ignorance.
 If we do things like this on small matters, the effect upon the whole can become huge and decisive.
 I am reminded, for an analogy, of using a lift to work on a factory ceiling, where a small, quarter inch difference in the level of the floor under one wheel leads to a huge wobble at the top of the lift fully extended, and rolling over a two-by-four can tip the whole lift, with the workers in it.
 It is sometimes very important to get small things right, with honesty and diligence, to avoid huge and unforeseeable bad consequences.